freddyaboulton/gradio-webrtc/docs/userguide/streams.md

 # Core Concepts

 The core of FastRTC is the `Stream` object.
-It is a [FastAPI](https://fastapi.tiangolo.com/) app that can be used to stream audio, video, or both.
+It can be used to stream audio, video, or both.

 Here's a simple example of creating a video object detection stream.
 We'll use it to explain the core concepts of the `Stream` object.
 Click on the plus icons to get a link to the relevant section.